yukikongju/yukikongju.github.io/_posts/2021-04-07-math-curriculum.md

 Often, if you understand the concept well enough, you prove the propositions and other lemmas by yourself.

+### Tip #9: Work on problems with number to understand the abstraction

 # Branches of Maths